eMaryland Marketplace Advantage

 Registered vendors can search online for State and Local Government opportunities allowing vendors easier access to opportunities to trade with Maryland agencies and local governments.
-In addition eMaryland Marketplace provides information on contract awards, news about new procurement practices and laws, and details on special programs.
-For more info, visit www.ebidmarketplace.com.
+In addition, eMaryland Marketplace Advantage provides information on contract awards, news about new procurement practices and laws, and details on special programs.
+For more info, visit https://emma.maryland.gov.

 You can search for MBE partners in the MBE/DBE Directory.
 The MBE/DBE Directory is a reference document made available on the internet to all State departments or agencies, the contracting community and the general public.
-For additional information on MBE applications and certification, call 410-865-1269 or visit http://www.mdot.maryland.gov/MBE_Program/.
+For additional information on MBE applications and certification, call 410-865-1269 or visit http://www.mdot.maryland.gov/MBE_Program/ for more information.

-To apply for certification as a qualified small business or to renew your certification annually, the Department of General Services (DGS) has established an online self-certification process.
+To apply for certification as a qualified small business or to renew your certification annually, the Department of The Governor's Office of Small, Minority & Women Business Affairs has established an online self-certification process.
 Visit www.smallbusinessreserve.maryland.gov for more information.